A tabletop roleplaying game about night-shift work at a gas station that shouldn't really exist.

 Odd Hours is a tabletop roleplaying game about ordinary people working extraordinary (and extraordinarily underpaid) jobs at a gas station that shouldn't really exist, in a town that refuses to acknowledge what it is and what it's become.

 You are not heroes.
 You are shift workers.
-You have a register to reconcile, a mop that smells wrong (and is getting worse), a manager who hasn't been seen since Thursday, and a customer in aisle three who, you are fairly certain, does not have a shadow.
-You'll deal with all of it before your shift ends.
-Probably.
+You have a register to count down, a mop that smells wrong (and is getting worse), a manager who hasn't been seen since Thursday, and a customer in aisle three who hasn't left since your manager went missing (you start to think the two may be connected).
+And you are fairly certain the new guy does not have a shadow.

 This is a game about deadpan endurance in the face of cosmic absurdity.
-The horror is real.
-The comedy is real.
-They are the same thing.

 For 3–5 players · Approx. 3 hours per session · One-shot or campaign · Designed by Wells Marston